zbmed-semtec/mlentory_etl_backend/docs/transformers/overview.md

 ## Next Steps

 - Learn about [HuggingFace Transformation](huggingface.md) - Detailed guide to the most comprehensive transformer
-- See [Transformation Architecture](architecture.md) - Deep dive into the modular design
 - Check [Adding a Transformer](adding-transformer.md) - How to add transformers for new sources
 - Explore [Loaders](../loaders/overview.md) - How normalized data is loaded into storage systems